 CCSDS OID Tree (Normative)

 This annex includes a high-level view of the current CCSDS ISO OID tree.
 The CCSDS OID tree was initially defined in the SLE Transfer Service API Core Specification (reference [C2]) and then further refined in the CSTS Specification Framework (reference [12]) and in Cross Support Transfer Services—Monitored Data Service (reference [C3]).
+The concept of using ISO OIDs to provide an unambiguous globally unique identifier has been adopted in this document and more broadly applied to a range of different object types.

 OIDs are used for two primary purposes in CCSDS: